Pinoy pop: International recognition

 On April 29, 2021, SB19 become the first Filipino group and Southeast Asian act to make it to the final list of Billboard Music Awards for Top Social Artist along with BTS, Blackpink, Ariana Grande, and Seventeen.
 It is also the first nomination for a Filipino Artist at the Billboard Music Awards.

-On May 11, 2021, BGYO debuted at number 2 on weekly Billboard's Next Big Sound Chart, becoming the fifth Filipino act appeared in the weekly chart.
+In November 25, their single Bazainga entered the Billboard Hot Trending Songs chart, becoming the First Filipino to do so.
+It later climbed to No. 1, a for any South-east Asian act.
+The song also managed to surpassed BTS' Butter for spending the most weeks at No. 1 on the said chart.
+In 2022, Teen Vogue named them as one of the "Favorite Boy Bands of All Time" alongside The Beatles and One Direction.